 Days: Usually March through September, Friday through Sunday.
 Showtime at dusk.

-Concessions: Yes, including burgers, fries and pizza dogs.
-Online ordering available for large orders.
-Pagers available for pickups.
+Concessions: Yes, including burgers, fries, and pizza dogs.
+Online ordering is available for large orders.
+Pagers are available for pickups.

 Find it: 1403 N. Monroe Landing Rd., Oak Harbor

 Days: Open 7 days a week.
 First movie starts at dusk.